joaotmartins/gettingandcleaningdata/CodeBook.md

 1. For each of the `train` and `test` sets:
 1.1 Reading in the data set.
 1.2.
 Associate the subject and activity from the `subject_xxx.txt` and `activity_xxx.txt` files.
-The activity variable is converted into a factor by converting the numeric variables into the appropriate factor level.
+The activity variable is converted into a factor by converting the numeric variables into the appropriate factor level read in from `activity_labels.txt`.
 2. Both data sets are then combined into a single data set by joining them, row-wise.
 3. The full data set is then trimmed down to the columns of interest, decribed in the previous section.
+New, clean names for each variable are added to the dataset as described above.
 4. Finally, the data set is grouped by activity and subject; each of the remaining columns will contain the average value for all observations of a particular activity for a particular subject.
 5. Finally, this resulting aggregated set is written out to the `tidy_data.txt` variable.